 In this example we'll show you how can you implement recognition of your subscribers in WordPress as regular customers in LiveAgent.
-As result, your subscribers can visit LiveAgent Knowledgebase and see their own tickets and interact with them.
+As a result, your subscribers can visit LiveAgent Knowledgebase and see their own tickets and interact with them.

 Goal: